michelezedda/cookie/README.md

   - React
   - TypeScript
   - Tailwind CSS
-  - Zustand (for state management persisting client-side data)
+  - Zustand (for state management and persisting client-side data)
   - Vite (for faster builds and development)
   - react-router-dom (for routing)
   - react-icons (for UI icons)